 Historical Gesture

-She has specialized in the art form under the direction of Sigrid T’Hooft 2014-2017 and since 2018 she develops her skills with an emphasis on stage directing with Deda Cristina Colonna in Milano.
-Minna has performed many gesture concerts in Finland: Love Madness and Despair, Nine Divinties – An Evening Inspired by the Muses, Le Caffé och Hulluna sinuun (Crazy for You).
+Minna has specialized in the art form first under the direction of Sigrid T’Hooft 2014-2017 and since 2018 she develops her skills with Deda Cristina Colonna in Milano.
+Minna has performed several gesture concerts in Finland: Love Madness and Despair, Nine Divinties – An Evening Inspired by the Muses, Le Caffé och Hulluna sinuun (Crazy for You).
 In 2018 she made her stage directing debut with the gesture concert Love, Treachery & Frogs – Tales of Women.
-Minna’s play The Crab – Change is the Remedy for the Ills of Life (2021), in which she took on the roles as actor, dramaturge and stage director, received broad media coverage and was appreciated by the public as well as critics.

 Barbro Enckell-Grimm’s review of The Crab in Hufvudstadsbladet (November 25th 2021):